When is a Job Termination Considered Wrongful in Florida?

 In Florida, most employment is considered "at will".
 This type of employment follows the principle that either the employer or the employee may terminate the relationship at any time, for any reason.
 The only basic exception in "at-will" employment arrangements is that the termination may not be done for reasons which violate the law.

 Employment not falling in the "at will" category is subject to different limitations and requirements, so you should be sure to learn the classification of your work setup.
-Generally, if your employment arrangement was for a set term, it is not "at will", and the employment can only be terminated according to procedure contained in the contract.
+Usually, if your employment arrangement was for a set term, it is not "at will", and the employment can only be terminated according to procedure contained in the contract.

 What are the Illegal Grounds for Terminating At Will Employment in Florida?

 In the state of Florida, employee discrimination is the most common illegal ground for termination in an at-will employment.
 Employers are prohibited from terminating their employees on the basis of race, gender, religion, or nationality.
-An employer in Clearwater also cannot fire at-will employees in retaliation for the employee filing a claim for discrimination or seeking an investigation of discrimination against the employer.
+An employer in Clearwater also cannot fire at-will employees in retaliation for the employee filing a claim for discrimination or initiating an investigation of discrimination against the employer.

-Furthermore, according to the Family and Medical leave, employers are prohibited from firing employees who take leave for family or medical purposes.
+Moreover, according to the Family and Medical leave, employers are prohibited from firing employees who take leave for family or medical purposes.
 Lastly, employers cannot fire employees who are simply exercising a legal right, performing an obligation under law, or refusing to do an illegal act.

 Do I Need a Florida Attorney for My Wrongful Termination Case?